Charles N. Fox: Legal career

 In August 1857, he moved to San Mateo County, California, was admitted to the California bar in July 1858, and shortly thereafter was appointed to fill a vacancy in the office of the district attorney.
 He won successive elections to the office for five years, when he declined further election.
 He was retained by the Spring Valley Water Company to attend to their business in San Mateo County, and succeeded in securing the legal rights and property without involvement in any lawsuits over a ten-year period.
 He then became a local attorney for the newly organized San Francisco and San Jose Railroad Company, securing their right of way through San Mateo County, and thereafter became president and attorney of the Western Pacific Railroad Company.
 He then moved from Redwood City to San Francisco and was appointed general attorney of the Spring Valley Water Company, and continued to act as one of its legal advisers for nearly forty years.

 Fox declined several overtures to accept judicial and other positions, but ran for a seat as a Republican in the first session of the legislature held under the 1879 Constitution of California.
 He was made chairman of the judiciary committee and used his position to keep bad laws out of the statutes, reportedly causing the postponement of a thousand bills.
 Very few bills that he opposed ultimately passed, and every one that was passed against his opposition on the ground that it conflicted with the constitution, was eventually pronounced unconstitutional by the state Supreme Court.
 In September 1880, he resigned from the Assembly to serve as an elector for presidential candidate James A. Garfield at the Republican national convention.

 Fox remained active in civic activities in Oakland.
 In June 1877, he helped organize a free reading room in the city.
 In February 1878, he was a founder of the Oakland Law Library.
 In March 1879, he was elected to the Oakland Board of Education, and served as its president.

 In 1881, Fox was selected as general counsel for the Pacific Mutual Life Insurance Company.
-In June 1889, Governor Robert Waterman appointed Fox as an associate justice of the California Supreme Court, following the resignation of Justice Jackson Temple.
-Fox served on the court to the end of the next year.
+On June 25, 1889, Governor Robert Waterman appointed Fox as an associate justice of the California Supreme Court, following the resignation of Justice Jackson Temple.
+Fox served on the court until January 7, 1891.
 He authored one of the most noted opinions of the term in Jessup's Case, establishing a rule by which an illegitimate child can become legitimized.

 After leaving the court, he was a member of the law firm of Campbell, Fox & Campbell, then with the firm of Fox, Kellogg & King.
 This firm became Fox, Kellogg & Gray until 1895, when it became the firm of Fox & Gray.
 He was working up until the day before his final illness, leaving his office on April 26, 1904, at about 5 p.m., and being stricken with paralysis at about 5 a.m. the following morning.